Five exciting phones to watch this year: iPhone 13, Galaxy S22, Pixel 6, etc. | ExBulletin

 5:16

 But one of the biggest changes is that Google uses its own custom-made Tensor system-on-chip instead of using Qualcomm’s system, which was done on previous phones.
-Google has presented a number of demos to the press to demonstrate Tensor’s strengths, including voice recognition, live translation, and photo enhancements.
-These demos include a phone that uses live captions and interpreter mode at the same time to quickly transfer a French presentation to English, or combine multiple photos to create clearer images of fast-moving subjects (toddlers).
-Includes photo demo.
+Google has presented a number of demos to the press to demonstrate Tensor’s strengths in voice recognition, live translation, photo enhancements, and more.
+These demos include a phone that uses live caption and interpreter mode at the same time to quickly transfer a French presentation to English, and a photo that combines multiple photos to create a clearer image of a fast-moving subject (toddler).
+Includes demo.

 Pixel 6 was also one of the first phones with the latest Android 12, and Google phones have the option to create an entire interface theme based on the main color of the selected image for the background wallpaper. included.
 That customization extends to the entire Android 12 new design language that Google calls Material You.